Emmotes/ic_spoilers/docs/karlach.md

         },
         {
             "off_when_benched": true,
-            "effect_string": "base_amount,20"
+            "effect_string": "do_nothing,20",
+            "skip_effect_key_desc": true
         },
         {
             "amount_expr": "upgrade_amount(13722,2)+max_upgrade_amount(13722,0)",
             "off_when_benched": true,
             "effect_string": "increase_health_by_source_percent,0",
+            "desc_forced_order": 3,
             "targets": ["other"]
-        },
-        {
-            "off_when_benched": true,
-            "effect_string": "do_nothing,0"
         }
     ],
     "requirements": "",
     "description": {"desc": "Your formation gains one Ceremorphosis stack due to the mind flayer tadpole in Karlach's brain.
-Karlach increases the health of all other Champions by $(amount___3)% of her max health, plus $(amount)% for each Ceremorphosis stack the formation has, stacking additively."}, "id": 1812,
+Karlach increases the health of all other Champions by $(not_buffed amount___3)% of her max health, plus $(not_buffed amount)% for each Ceremorphosis stack the formation has, stacking additively."}, "id": 1812,
     "flavour_text": "",
     "graphic_id": 21820,